redhat-scholars/backstage-workshop/apps/backstage/README.md

 9. Run `helm install backstage backstage/backstage -f values-openshift.yaml` to install backstage
 10. Open https://backstage.$OPENSHIFT_APPS_SUBDOMAIN in a browser to access backstage

-For a 1 hour test cluster that includes the above, try: https://play.instruqt.com/openshift/tracks/backstage
+For a 1 hour test cluster that includes all of the above, try: https://play.instruqt.com/openshift/tracks/backstage